kristoffer-dyrkorn/software-renderer/tutorial/7/README.md

-# A fast and correct triangle rasterizer
+# One solution, but two new problems

-## Floating-point numbers: One solution, but two new problems
+## Floating-point numbers

 The rasterizer runs on floating point numbers, and uses the rotated vertex coordinates as input for the determinant calculations.